 Registration

-Prerequisites: Yes.
-Introduction To Photography.
-If you have not taken the Introduction To Photography Class with Sam D’Amico, please take the Basic Photography And Basic Camera Operation Test.
+- If you have not taken the Introduction to Photography Class with Sam D’Amico, please take the Basic Photography and Basic Camera Operation Test.
 A score of at least 90% on the test and a discussion with Sam regarding your photography practice are required to be considered for participation in this class.

-Are you thinking of getting a class as a gift?
+Are you thinking of giving this class as a gift?
 Please consider getting a gift certificate instead.

 Intermediate Photography Schedules